C A I F

 585 Dundas St E

-The Canadian Alternative Investment Foundation (CAIF) is pleased to announce that there will be two Calls for Letter of Inquiry each calendar year.
-(Deadlines noted above.)
+The Canadian Alternative Investment Foundation (CAIF) is pleased to announce that there will be one Call for Letter of Inquiry in 2017.
+(Deadline noted above.)

 CAIF builds on CAIC's (Canadian Alternative Investment Cooperative's) three decades of experience as a social lender.
 We recognize that it takes more than capital (debt) to strengthen the charitable sector.
 There is also a need for expertise and capacity building grants to ensure that debt is used for the maximum benefit of the borrower.